zer0cache/matic-docs/docs/validate/validate/run-validator-ansible.md

         134.209.100.175:
 ```

 Check that the remote sentry machine is reachable.
-On the local machine, run `ansible sentry -m ping`:
+On the local machine, run:

 ```sh
 $ ansible sentry -m ping